 Now a university is clearly in higher education, and an employee of the Department of Primary Industries is clearly in government, but without an explanation of terms, we’re left making assumptions as to what is business.
 Which is fine, because everyone knows what a business employee is, right?
 Right, just like everyone knows what an unemployed person is…

 For example, how many of those “business” researchers are actually employed in organisations where the only operational money they have comes from sales and commercial investors ie people who believe enough in what is being done to put their own money in it?
-Or, more precisely, how many are employed in public funded research institutes (PFRI), where a substantial proportion of all funding comes from public sector commitment of the public’s funds.
+Or, more precisely, how many are employed in publicly funded research institutes (PFRI), where a substantial proportion of all funding comes from public sector commitment of public monies.

 To be clear, I’m not saying the reliance on public funding in any way lessens the importance of the work being done at PFRI or increases the importance of work done with private funding.
-But that’s not why we measure the sectoral split of employment.
-We measure that because we want to know the insights and productivity improvements that come from innovation are getting taken up into our wider economy, and the most direct way for that to be achieved is if the people producing those insights and improvements are already in the wider economy.
+But nor is that why we measure the sectoral split of employment.
+We measure sectoral split because we want to know whether the insights and productivity improvements that come from innovation are getting taken up into our wider economy, and the most direct way for that to be achieved is if the people producing those insights and improvements are already in the wider economy.
 In business.

-And if the “business” category includes PFRI, which are not ‘higher education’ because their role is not to educate, and not ‘government’ because they are independent entities with boards and executive even if they do report to Parliament and receive a budget allocation of between 80-95% of their operational and program budget***, then we need to know that.
-Because, given our objective in measuring this feature, they are what the lay person considers a business about as much as a person out of work for 7 years in the US is not unemployed.
+And if the “business” category includes PFRI, which are not ‘higher education’ because their role is not to educate, and not ‘government’ because they are independent entities with boards and executives even if they do report to Parliament and receive a budget allocation from government of between 80-95% of their operational and program budgets***, then we need to know that.
+Because, given our objective in taking this measurement, they amount to what an average person in the street considers a ‘business’ about as much as a person out of work for 7 years in the US is not unemployed.